 - Mediation, then binding arbitration.

 If you need to include any non-compete/non-disclosure clauses, expense details, or further information, then do so here.
-Finalize the agreement with the names and signatures of both parties.
+Finalize the agreement with the names and signatures of both the contractor and subcontractor.

 Subcontractor Agreement Sample